$Z$ boson production in bottom-quark fusion: a study of $b$-mass effects beyond leading order

-Finally, the fact that when increasing the matching scale $\mu_b$ the 5FS and FONLL-B result decrease and get closer to the 4FS is understood as a consequence of the fact that the higher-order resummed logs not included in the fixed order, $\ln\frac{\mu_F^2}{\mu_b^2}$, become smaller as $\mu_b$ increases.
-In the 4FS these logs are included at fixed order both in the hard matrix element and in the matching condition, in such a way that the dependence of $\mu_b$ cancels out to the given perturbative accuracy: the logarithmic contributiom and the constant that the 4FS result shares with the 5FS calculation remain the same as $\mu_b$ is changed.
-However, the remaining higher-order logarithms, which drive the difference bewteen the 4FS and the 5FS result become smaller as $\mu_b$ is raised.
+Finally, the fact that when increasing the matching scale $\mu_b$ the 5FS and FONLL-B result decrease and get closer to the 4FS is understood as a consequence of the fact that the resummed log becomes smaller: as the matching scale is raised and gets closer to the scale of the process the resummed logs become smaller, while the fixed order log and constant included in the matching condition remain the same.
+Since only these fixed order contributions are included in the 4FS, as $\mu_b$ is raised the 5FS gets closer to the 4FS.

 We can finally discuss, in light of all this, the two related issues of choosing the various scales, $\mu_F$, $\mu_R$ and $\mu_b$, and of the validity of various approximations.
 As discussed, the scale dependence of this process is driven by the collinear logs in the $b$~ quark contribution, and thus the bulk of it comes from the choice of argument in these logs.